eaglerainbow/system-message-plugin/raw/UseCase.md

 The following discussion on very similar topics has already taken place on the Jenkins mailing lists:

 * [Custom login screen message](https://groups.google.com/forum/#!msg/jenkinsci-users/v8GxcZtfq60/CYzpUh_yc8gJ;context-place=searchin/jenkinsci-users/%22system$20message%22%7Csort:relevance): The question is raised whether there is an opportunity to put a message on the login page.
 The suggestion provided was to use the "system massage" (in fact the welcome message is meant), which then turns out to be only visible on the main page.
 The thread faded away without alternative or conclusion.
+A similar [feature request](https://issues.jenkins-ci.org/browse/JENKINS-18439) has been filed and provides some additional ideas on how to solve it.

 ## Google Search